IBMAppModernization/app-modernization-openshift-templates-lab-iks/README.md

 4.1  Login in [your Github account](https://github.com)

-4.2  In the search bar at the top left type in `app-modernization-plants-by-websphere-jee6`
+4.2  In the search bar at the top left, type in `app-modernization-plants-by-websphere-jee6`

  ![Search results](images/ss0.png)